DARPA-ASKEM/terarium-docs/docs/notes/index.md

     Terarium automatically saves the state of your overview as you make changes.

-???+ list "To edit the project overview"
+???+ list "Edit the project overview"

     1. In the Resources panel, click **Overview**.
     2. Enter your insights in the text field.
 Use the style bar to format your text.